cassiomolin/http-patch-spring/README.md

 The server processing a JSON Merge Patch document determine the exact set of changes being requested by comparing the content of the provided patch against the current content of the target document:

-- If the merge patch contains members that do not appear within the target document, those members are _added_.
+- If the merge patch contains members that do not appear within the target document, those members are _added_
-- If the target does contain the member, the value is _replaced_.
+- If the target does contain the member, the value is _replaced_
-- _null_ values in the merge patch indicate that existing values in the target document are to be _removed_.
+- _null_ values in the merge patch indicate that existing values in the target document are to be _removed_
-- Other values in the target document will remain untouched.
+- Other values in the target document will remain _untouched_

 A request to update John's job title could be: